-I made a last-minute booking at El Capitan Canyon which was only a 7 minute drive to Dos Pueblos Ranch.
-El Capitan Canyon have a variety of accommodations available including safari tents, yurts and cabins.
+I made a last-minute booking at El Capitan Canyon which was only a 7-minute drive to Dos Pueblos Ranch.
+El Capitan Canyon has a variety of accommodations available including safari tents, yurts, and cabins.
 I decided I wanted to give the kids a 'camping' experience, or should I say 'glamping' experience, so I reserved a Safari Tent.

-At El Capitan Canyon there is a market, hiking trails, complimentary beach cruiser bikes, a playground and pool.
-There are also numerous other activities such as a summer concert series, yoga, story-telling and massages.
+At El Capitan Canyon there is a market, hiking trails, complimentary beach cruiser bikes, a playground, and a pool.
+There are also numerous other activities such as a summer concert series, yoga, story-telling, and massages.

 Similar to a hotel there were maps and information about what we could do in the area, and even a bowl of toiletry items.
 Everything we needed was provided included towels and linens.
 The only thing we needed to take was cooking utensils, we also took our own portable grill, although there is a grill provided for over the fire pit.

 This is the perfect location for bird watching and hiking, and the wildflowers are spectacular.
 The kids had a great time.
 I'm about to bombard you with photographs so I hope you have a cup of tea and biscuits.